How refined components and better flows saved PrintHub users 30% of their time.

 The comment “I knew what to do earlier” was a frequent.
 Stakeholders were concerned that this change would cause a lot of confusion between users so we reimplemented original logic.

-But then I realised something: Users where confused earlier and in Idea 2 because the goal wasn't visible.
-So I decided to only change the design slightly.
+But then I realised something: Users where confused earlier as they weren't able to see the goal and in Idea 2 because the goal wasn’t visible.
+So I decided to tweak the current design slightly.

 Final Design